MrMelon54/auwiki/content/networking/hazel/types.md

 Next to their normal 4-byte format, Hazel can also encode 32-bit integers in a usually more compact format called Packed Integers.
 In this format, the most significant bit is used to indicate if another byte should be read, while the other 7 bits contain the actual value of the integer.

-The following piece of C# code is used to read packed integers, the code to write them is similar:

 The following piece of code is used by Hazel to [write](https://github.com/willardf/Hazel-Networking/blob/98d9f5d2c8664b19707907d1a7ca4863ec3e396a/Hazel/MessageWriter.cs#L302) and [read](https://github.com/willardf/Hazel-Networking/blob/98d9f5d2c8664b19707907d1a7ca4863ec3e396a/Hazel/MessageReader.cs#L393) packed integers, comments added for readability: